AbhijeetRPatil/ML_Islets/README.md

 # Modeling Type 1 Diabetes progression using machine-learning and single-cell transcriptomic measurements in human islets

+This repository contains codes for the manuscript titled above.

 ## R version and packages
 R v 4.1.2 was used to develop the models.
 All the package versions can be found in the manuscript.
 Some of the key packages include-